tylerjwoods/nfl_game_predictor/README.md

 A goal of this study was to find if I could accurately predict important features using my domain knowledge of the NFL.

-For each team, I predicted that the following would be the most important features:
+For each game, I predicted that the following would be the most important features:
 | Features      | Features       |
 | ------------- | -------------  |
 | Team Score    | Opponent Score |